 Check out the Farmers Market

-To experience the genuine essence of Portland, you must visit the Portland Farmers Market.
+To experience the genuine essence of Portland, you must visit the Portland Saturday Market.

 Held on Saturdays, the market has more than 30,000 shoppers every week during the peak seasons.